Country of origin: cambodia

 [r] Portugal was in charge.
 Portugal.

-[i] When you lived there, it no longer belonged to Portugal?
+[i] When you lived there, didn’t it belong to Portugal anymore?

 [r] Cantonese.

 [i] What about Portuguese?
 Portuguese is mainly for administrative procedures.
-Even for the procedures, it was rarely used.
-The Portuguese were the senior officials… I didn’t have the opportunity to meet any.
-For the administrative procedures, they were only Chinese from the diaspora.
-Cantonese was enough.
-I filled out all the paperwork in Chinese.
+Even for procedures, it was not widely used.
+The Portuguese were senior officials… I didn’t have the opportunity to meet any.
+For administrative procedures, it was only Chinese from the diaspora.
+Speaking Cantonese was enough.
+I filled in all the paperwork in Chinese.

 [i] And in Hong Kong, did you go there?

 [r] It’s more prosperous.
-It is a more prosperous territory.
+It’s a more prosperous territory.
 It’s more modern.
-The apartments are more… how can I say this?
+The apartments are more… how can I put it?
 They’re newer.
 I’m talking about before.
-It’s been a long time since I’ve been back in Macau, I don’t know.
-In Macau before, the apartments were all old.
+I haven’t been back to Macao for a long time, I don’t know.
+In Macao before, the apartments were all old.
 Hong Kong is more modern.
 And there are more shops.
-The shops… Restaurants and so on, there are many more than in Macao.
-There are many factories too.
-In Macau, before, there was not… there was not much work.
-The locals were making firecrackers.
-The firecrackers we light.
-The locals used to make this before.
-Then there were knitting mills.
-That’s what I was doing.
-My job was knitting wool sweaters.
-That’s after it happened.
-Before, there was none.
+The shops… There are many more restaurants and cafés than in Macao.
+There are also many factories.
+In Macao, before, there wasn’t… there wasn’t much work.
+The locals made firecrackers.
+The kind you light.
+The locals made those before.
+Then there were knitting factories.
+That’s what I did.
+My job was to knit woollen jumpers.
+That’s when they appeared.
+Before, there weren’t any.
 Before, they only made firecrackers.
 With gambling, only two things.
 And fishing.
-The locals are fishing.
+The locals fish.
 Yes.

 [i] So it’s very different from Hong Kong.

 [r] It’s not the same, Hong Kong is more developed.
-In Hong Kong, there were many factories before.
+In Hong Kong, there used to be a lot of factories.

-[i] There has already been a lot of discussion.
+[i] We’ve already had a lot of discussions.

 [i] Thank you very much.

 [r] You’re welcome, you’re welcome.
-It’s simple things.
-You’re welcome.
+They’re simple things.
 You’re welcome.